steven-exarcos/pass-documentation/developer-documentation/notification-service/ns-new-institution.md

-# Notification Services - Steps to Configure and Set Up for a New Institution
+# Notification Services - Next Step / Institution Configuration

 This section describes the configuration and setting up the Notification Services for a new institution.
 The configuration process involves defining institution-specific settings, managing templates, and integrating with an